northwang-lucky/soft-storage/docs/guide/other/how-to-contribute.md

 # How to Contribute?

 The success of an open source project cannot be achieved without the support of community partners.
-As the author of Smart Storage, I sincerely hope that the developers in the community will participate in the project.Therefore, in order to contribute to Smart Storage more efficiently, please read the content of this chapter patiently, I believe it will definitely help you.
+As the author of Soft Storage, I sincerely hope that the developers in the community will participate in the project.Therefore, in order to contribute to Soft Storage more efficiently, please read the content of this chapter patiently, I believe it will definitely help you.

 ## Creating Issues